SPDF: Sparse Pre-training and Dense Fine-tuning for Large Language Models: Introduction

-Large language models have contributed to significant advances in natural language understanding (NLU) and natural language generation (NLG) due to the introduction of pre-training methods~\citep{Devlin2019BERTPO, Radford2018ImprovingLU} on massive unannotated datasets (e.g., Pile~\citep{gao2020pile}, MassiveText~\citep{rae2021gopher}, etc.).
-While scaling the model and dataset size has improved the quality of LLMs~\citep{wei2022emergent}, it has also substantially increased the computational cost of pre-training.
-For instance, GPT-3 175B~\citep{brown2020gpt3} is estimated to cost millions of dollars to train~\citep{li_2022}.
-Various techniques have been proposed to reduce the computational cost of training LLMs, including sparse attention~\citep{dao2022flashattention, jaszczur2021sparse}, improved optimization techniques~\citep{tang20221bitadam}, and sequence-level curriculum learning~\citep{li2022the}.
-While these methods can help reduce computation time, weight sparsity is one promising technique orthogonal to the above methods.
-Here, a subset of model parameters are set to zero, reducing the FLOPs required during training.
 Despite recent advances in sparse training~\citep{hoefler2022sparsity}, it has yet to be widely adopted by practitioners.
 First, it is difficult and expensive to find the optimal sparsity pattern~\citep{frankle2018lottery, ma2022effective} that can maintain the same level of accuracy as dense models.
 Second, unstructured sparsity can be difficult to accelerate on hardware architectures optimized for dense computation~\citep{sara2020lottery}.
 In this work, we show how we can leverage weight sparsity to reduce training FLOPs, and then recover the lost representational capacity by shifting to dense weight matrices when fine-tuning on downstream tasks.
 In addition, while specialized software kernels have been developed to achieve inference acceleration with unstructured sparsity~\citep{gale2020sparse, neural_magic_2021, elsen2019sparse, Ashby2019ExploitingUS, Wang2021SparseDNNFS}, recent work has shown that we can realize the gains of unstructured weight sparsity on specialized hardware (e.g., Cerebras CS-2~\citep{lie_2022, lie_2021}) when training LLMs.
-For example,~\citet{lie_2021} shows the measured speedup for a matrix multiplication kernel~w.r.t to the sparsity level on a single GPT-3 layer (see Appendix~\ref{app:unstructured_sparse_nongpu} for more details).
+For example,~\citet{lie_2021} shows the measured speedup for a matrix multiplication kernel~w.r.t to the sparsity level on a single GPT-3 layer (see Appendix C for more details).
 Therefore, as unstructured sparse training techniques continue to become co-designed with the hardware, we can expect the FLOP reduction to translate into performance and wall-clock speedups.